 So do make sure that all of your web pages have relevant title tags and at that same time, it includes your targeted keyword(s) too.

-Again, don’t forget to include the keywords in description tag, if it makes sense.
+Again, don’t forget to include the keywords in the description tag, if it makes sense.
 You may use any of the reliable SEO plugins on your WordPress website that will allow you to write these tags for each page of your website.

 #2 Image Optimization

-All of the images on your website must be optimized for the search engines.
+All of the images on your website must be optimized for search engines.
 This can be achieved by ensuring the weight of every image size must be optimized (don’t use heavy images).

 Luckily, WordPress websites come with the option to optimize the images.
 All you need to do is, use it effectively.